TODDLERS CRYING IN THE NIGHT – WHAT SHOULD PARENTS DO?

-Insufficient sleep can result in various behavioural problems for a child, causing moodiness, tiredness, or irritability.
-A lack of sleep may also lead to difficulty paying attention or following directions and hinder the growth process.
+Insufficient sleep can result in various behavioral problems for a child, causing moodiness, tiredness, or irritability.
+Lack of sleep may also lead to difficulty paying attention or following directions and hinder growth.
 Therefore, resolving sleep resistance issues requires detective work.
 Parents need to monitor their child’s sleep patterns and ensure they are getting adequate sleep.
 When well-rested, children are more likely to be alert, engaged, and capable of reaching their full potential in learning and growth, parents can promote their child’s thriving and attainment of developmental milestones by fostering healthy sleep habits and seeking professional assistance when required.

-17 Simple And Useful Health Tips For Children To Follow (momjunction.com)
+Simple And Useful Health Tips for Soothing Crying Children at Night To Follow

 Developmental milestones